Edinburgh-Genome-Foundry/Sequeduct_Methyl/README.md

 nextflow pull edinburgh-genome-foundry/Sequeduct_Methyl -r v0.1.0
 ```

-To ensure optimal performance, please check that all package dependencies are downloaded, and meet or exceed the versions specified in the [requirements.txt](https://github.com/Edinburgh-Genome-Foundry/Sequeduct_Methyl/blob/main/requirements.txt) file.
+To ensure optimal performance, check that all package dependencies are downloaded.
+Please be aware that this workflow was developed utilising Python package versions specified in the [requirements.txt](https://github.com/Edinburgh-Genome-Foundry/Sequeduct_Methyl/blob/main/requirements.txt) file.

 ### Run